beginning of content

 How are stomach ulcers diagnosed?

 Stomach ulcers are usually diagnosed by endoscopy — a flexible tube with a tiny camera that is passed into the mouth and down to the stomach.
-This procedure allows your doctor to see your stomach and check if there are any ulcers.
-It is usually done under general anaesthetic.
+This procedure allows your doctor to see your stomach and check for ulcers.
+It is usually done under general anaesthetic so you won't be awake.

 How are stomach ulcers treated?